Differential Analysis & Visualization Snakemake Workflow Using limma

 - fit linear models (ordinary least squares) with the design derived from the configured formula (expects “normal” data) using lmFit.

-- the fitted model object is saved (lmfit_object.rds) for alternative downstream analyses or manual inspection e.g., contrasts (see instructions below in Usage).
+- the fitted model object is saved (lmfit_object.rds) for alternative downstream analyses or manual inspection e.g., contrasts (see instructions below in Contrasts).

 - (optional) estimate variance “better” using eBayes, with the robustness flag (robust=TRUE), by looking across all genes (i.e. shrunk towards a common value) and compute moderated t-statistics.